ylvazm/my-code-samples/README.md

 Each script is self-contained and can be run independently.

 ## License

-License: CC BY-NC-ND 4.0
+This repository is licensed under the [CC BY-NC-ND 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Contents are for viewing only.
 No modification or reuse permitted.

 ## Author